0chain/zboxcli/README.md

 ### Cancel allocation

-`alloc-cancel` immediately return all tokens from challenge pool back to the allocation's owner and cancels the allocation.
+`alloc-cancel` immediately return all remaining tokens from challenge pool back to the allocation's owner and cancels the allocation.
 If blobbers already got some tokens, the tokens will not be returned.
+Remaining min lock payment to tbe blobber will be funded from the allocation's write pools.

 Cancelling an allocation can only occur if the amount of failed challenges exceed a preset threshold.

 | Parameter  | Required | Description   | Valid Values |
 |------------|----------|---------------|--------------|